MagaliDrumare/Focus-on-AI-Agent/README.md

 ## 📖 AI Learning / Courses focus on Uncensored models

+Uncensored models represent a unique class of artificial intelligence that operates without the traditional constraints imposed on most AI systems.
+Designed to generate/provide information with minimal restrictions, these models offer expansive capabilities for professionals aiming to utilize AI’s full potential without the filters typically applied for ethical, legal, or cultural reasons.

 ### What are Uncensored Models in AI ?
 - https://medium.com/@olga.zem/uncensored-models-in-ai-8e59b9e4ca33